pyk595/tp/docs/UserGuide.md

 ### Interaction record features

-This section covers how you can handle you previous interactions with contacts.
+This section covers how you can handle previous interactions with contacts.

 #### Adding interaction records with a contact: `log`